Designing a Cross-Product System in a Regulated Multi-Vertical App

 What appeared to be visual inconsistency revealed a deeper issue.
 Core behaviors were duplicated, interaction models diverged, and decisions were made without a shared architectural strategy.
 Complexity was compounding without increasing leverage.

-Rather than initiate a broad visual refresh, I chose to prioritize unifying the underlying infrastructure across both verticals.
-The primary risk was not visual inconsistency, but duplicated behaviors and fragmented implementation patterns that would become harder to maintain.
+Given the significance variance in key business-driving features, I chose to prioritize unifying the underlying infrastructure across both verticals.
+The main risk was duplicated behaviors and fragmented implementation patterns that would become expensive to maintain.

-I consolidated high-impact revenue surfaces into shared, reusable components and aligned interaction models across products, establishing structural resilience before pursuing aesthetic refinement.
+I consolidated high-impact revenue surfaces into shared, reusable components and aligned interaction models across products, establishing structural resilience, and a refreshed visual identity.

 Building a Reusable, Product-Agnostic System

 I established a component system designed to support both verticals without divergence.
-Shared primitives and semantics, standardized interaction patterns, and documented usage guidelines were centralized in a unified Figma library.
+Shared primitives, standardized interaction patterns, and documented usage guidelines were centralized in a unified Figma library.

 Shifting From Feature-First to System-Oriented Thinking